 What kind of material do you want to see in your furniture?
 Of course, you want something to be cozy if you’re going to sit or lie down on it.
 And you want it to last you a reasonable amount of time.
-It’s one of the reasons something like waterproof bean bags is so popular.
+It’s one of the reasons why waterproof bean bags are so popular.
 A bean bag is something you can sink yourself in.
 It could be perfect for all environments.
 And even the rain won’t make it soggy and unusable!
 So is polyester fabric waterproof?

 With that in mind, when it comes to buying a good bit of furniture for your home, there are some fabric factors you can never avoid.
 One of the most important is the waterproof factor for soft furnishings.
 All kinds of liquids can end up on sofas and chairs and cushions.
 And most notably, all over beanbags (because that’s where the kids usually like to sit!).

 So let’s focus on the latter for now.
 Bean bags are made all over the world.
 And they’re always going to be a popular addition to a room.
 But what makes good waterproof bean bags?
 Let’s go through some of the details about the makeup of a proper bean bag.
 One that won’t be subject to any drink spills or the ravages of outdoor weather, below.

 What is the Best Fabric for a Bean Bag?